digitalspring/whitepaper/whitepaper.md

 > able to see before, but [also] allows us to run experiments that
 > millions of users are exposed to.
 >
-> (Cameron Marlow, Head of Data Science Team of Facebook, 2012)
+> -- *Cameron Marlow, Head of Data Science Team of Facebook, 2012*

 The revelations by former government agent Edward J. Snowden have shown that there is no shortage of problems when it comes to government